mohsenhasjemi/mohsenhasjemi.github.io/README.md

-I am a **Language Researcher** interested in (Systemic) Functional Linguistics and Natural Language Processing, at the Terminology Department of the [Academy of Persian Language and Literature](https://apll.ir/).
+I'm a **Language Researcher** interested in (Systemic) Functional Linguistics and Natural Language Processing, at the Terminology Department of the [Academy of Persian Language and Literature](https://apll.ir/).

 ## Experience
-I worked as a Terminology Expert at the [RCTS](https://apll.ir/rcts/).
+I worked as a Terminology Expert at the [Research Center of Terminology Studies](https://apll.ir/rcts/).
 I assumed a part-time Editor role at [Goman Publication](https://gomanbook.com/) from December 2016 onwards.
-Prior to these roles, I served as the COO at [Lahn-e Digar](https://www.instagram.com/lahnedigar/), overseeing various aspects of audiobook production.
+Prior to these roles, I served as the COO at [Lahn-e Digar](https://www.instagram.com/lahnedigar/).

 ## Education